PEC Renewables Governance

 Lee is from Plymouth and as keen advocate of developing the low carbon economy he wants the city to lead in community led renewable energy initiatives.

-He was co-opted to the PEC Renewables Board in 2015 and is also a Director of Ernesettle Community Solar Ltd.’
+He was co-opted to the PEC Renewables Board in 2015, voted to the PEC Board in 2017 and is also a Director of Ernesettle Community Solar Ltd.’

 Ian Johnston (Plymouth Community Homes)

 Ian is from Torpoint and has been working in Plymouth for over 8 years.
 He is a Lead Management Accountant for Manufacturing Services Ltd & Energy Subsidiaries at Plymouth Community Homes (PCH) and acts as representative for Plymouth Community Homes and as an elected member Director on the PEC Renewables Board.

 Ian has a strong background in financial and business management skills and is currently completing his Chartered Institute of Management (CIMA) qualification.
 His strengths include project management work and ensuring financial compliance and oversight in all areas.